 - Physical therapy.
 This enables you to build strength in muscles where you are experiencing pain and weakness.

 The prognosis for a full recovery from a pinched nerve is good if you don’t ignore the warning signs and get your pain checked out by a doctor sooner than later.
-For more information about pinched nerves, contact us today.
+For more information about compressed or pinched nerves, contact us today.